Vortex and fractional quantum Hall phases in a rotating anisotropic Bose gas: Results

-We focus on the half-filling $\nu=1/2$ by taking $N=5$ bosons occupying $N_v=10$ vortices.
-We set the maximum occupancy of each site to be the total number of bosons $N$, which is crucial for observing superfluid phases in the numerics.
 The full phase diagram is presented in Fig.~\ref{fig:phase_diagram_N_5}(a).
 The phase boundaries are initially determined using DMRG via the calculation of the von Neumann entanglement entropy $S_\text{vN}$ by cutting the system in two halves with almost equal number of sites in each subsystem. $S_\text{vN}$ serves as a useful indicator of a second-order phase transition, as the correlation length diverges at the critical points.
-This leads to sharp changes in the entanglement entropy even for small systems, as demonstrated in Fig.~\ref{fig:phase_diagram_N_5}(b).
-To confirm these boundaries independently, we compute the expectation value of the total momentum [Eq.~\eqref{eqn:x_momentum}] in the ground state with ED and mark the boundaries with red dots in Fig.~\ref{fig:phase_diagram_N_5}(a).
-As an example, along the cut $\gamma^{-1}\approx6$ in the figure, the ground state momentum follows the sequence: $K=0$, then $K=1$, back to $K=0$, a small region with $K=2$, followed by $K=1$ and finally $K=0$ again.
+This leads to sharp changes in the entanglement entropy even for small systems, as demonstrated in Fig.~\ref{fig:phase_diagram_N_5}(b). \st{To confirm these boundaries independently, we compute the expectation value of the total momentum [Eq.~(15)] in the ground state with ED and mark the boundaries with red dots in Fig.2(a).
+As an example, along the cut $\gamma^{-1}\approx6$ in the figure, the ground state momentum follows the sequence: $K=0$, then $K=1$, back to $K=0$, a small region with $K=2$, followed by $K=1$ and finally $K=0$ again.} To identify the Meissner–vortex phase boundary, we compute the expectation value of the total momentum [Eq.~\eqref{eqn:x_momentum}] in the ground state using the ED.
+The boundary is defined by the point at which the $K=0$ ground state becomes energetically unfavorable compared to a state with $K\neq 0$; these points are marked with red dots in Fig.~\ref{fig:phase_diagram_N_5}(a).
+We have verified the robustness of the phase boundary via the finite-size studies of entanglement entropy.
 Positive and negative nonvanishing momenta exhibit degenerate energies, manifesting the translational symmetry breaking induced by the vortex lattice ground state.
 A similar phenomenon is inferred from the emergence of degenerate energy levels at Haldane momenta in torus geometry \cite{Cooper2001}.
 By calculating the expectation value of density in the ground state, we have obtained sound evidence that each domain exhibits a different vortex lattice.
 We expect that kinks or abrupt changes in these results reliably indicate the transition between Meissner and vortex phases.
 However, finite-size effects may prevent an accurate characterization of the competition between distinct lattice structures.
 This also explains the noisy behavior of the entanglement entropy in the vortex phases seen in Fig.~\ref{fig:phase_diagram_N_5}(b), which is possibly due to the frustration of the lattice by the finite-size constraint.
 Therefore, we do not pursue an investigation of the competition between distinct vortex lattice structures in the thermodynamic limit, which can be addressed reliably with a Gross-Pitaevskii formalism \cite{keles2025}.
+In the thermodynamic limit, there also exist powerful analytical methods which can accurately determine various vortex lattice geometries \cite{mueller2002}.

 Above $\gamma^{-1}\approx 12$, the phase boundary between Meissner and FQH phases shows a smooth transition in entanglement entropy without any kink, based on the largest available data with $N=5$, $8$, and $10$.
 This suggests the possibility of a crossover rather than a true phase transition.
 However, in this regime, the system becomes strongly one-dimensional with arbitrarily long-range coupling (because of large $\gamma$), leading to significantly slower convergence in the DMRG algorithm, which hinders our ability to obtain more conclusive evidence.
 Below, we discuss this transition in more detail from the perspective of the FQH phase and the Laughlin ansatz.